duality-labs/hapi-indexer/README.md

 - src/storage/sqlite/schema/tables
 - src/storage/sqlite/ingest/tables

-files very specifcally set the Duality Dex indexer storage solution (SQLite) and how to store each transaction into this database.
+files very specifically set the Duality Dex indexer storage solution (SQLite) and how to store each transaction into this database.
 The tables follow a layout intended to represent fundamental chain objects: